Improved Information Sharing Could Help DOD Determine Whether Items Are Commercial and Reasonably Priced

 Recommendation for Executive Action

 Comments: DOD agreed with the recommendation.
-In December 2018 DOD's Defense Pricing and Contracting organization issued a memorandum which requires contracting officers to send copies of commercial item determinations to the Defense Contract Management Agency's Commercial Item Group.
-Additionally, a Procedures, Guidance, and Information section for the Defense Federal Acquisition Regulation Supplement was updated and published.
+In December 2018 DOD's Defense Pricing and Contracting (DPC) organization issued a memorandum which stated the Defense Contract Management Agency (DCMA) Commercial Item Group Officers will serve as determining officials for all commercial item review requests sent to DCMA and that these determinations will be stored in a commercial item database.
+Additionally, a Procedures, Guidance, and Information section for the Department of Defense Federal Acquisition Regulation Supplement was updated and published.
 This updated section now requires contracting officers to send copies of commercial item determinations to the Commercial Item Group to be uploaded in the Group's database.
-The Commercial Item Guidebook, Part A has been updated to reflect this change.
-The commercial item determination database is currently being developed, and to advance the project more rapidly and conserve resources, the database will be stored in the Procurement Integrated Enterprise Environment.
-A memorandum of agreement (MOA) is planned regarding the sharing of information within the Group's database and is estimated to be completed in 2019.
+The Department of Defense Guidebook for Acquiring Commercial Items, Part A has been updated to reflect this change.
+In July 2020, a DOD official told us the commercial item determination database has been deployed as a searchable database in the Procurement Integrated Enterprise Environment (PIEE).
+It currently contains data on more than 13,000 parts and stores and displays Commercial Item Determinations made by contracting officers.
+Contracting officers and Specialists with PIEE accounts automatically have access to the database; other users may request access.
+Additionally, a memorandum of agreement (MOA) was signed between DCMA and DPC regarding the sharing of information within the database.
+The MOA details the transfer of certain procurement oversight responsibilities from DPC to DCMA, outlining specific functions being delegated and the obligations of the parties to effectuate and to sustain such transfer.

 Recommendation: The Director of Defense Procurement and Acquisition Policy should work with the Defense Contract Management Agency to develop a strategy for sharing information related to commerciality and price reasonableness determinations across DOD, including (1) a plan to increase the information available in the Commercial Item Group database; (2) alternative mechanisms to share information, either formal or informal; and (3) assignments of roles and responsibilities with regard to sharing commercial item information, including how the database should be funded, supported, and maintained.